Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 CUPS servers announce their print queues over the network either via the traditional CUPS browsing protocol or via Bonjour/DNS-SD.
 Clients need to browse these lists so users can select specific printers to send their print jobs to.
 To browse network print queues, the service cups-browsed provided by the package cups-filters-cups-browsed must run on all clients that print via CUPS servers. cups-browsed is started automatically when configuring network printing with YaST.

-If browsing does not work after starting cups-browsed, the CUPS server(s) probably announce the network print queues via Bonjour/DNS-SD.
+If browsing does not work after starting cups-browsed, the CUPS servers may announce the network print queues via Bonjour/DNS-SD.
 In this case you need to additionally install the package avahi and start the associated service with sudo systemctl start avahi-daemon on all clients.

 Procedure 17.4: Printing via a single CUPS server